TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

   is the most powerful test of association.
 For discontinuous variables, where outliers are suspected, or where the assumptions are suspect, Spearman's rho test or Kendall's tau test are better choices than Pearson's correlation.
-  Spearman's rho and Kendall's tau approaches make relatively few assumptions outside of random sampling of populations and a monotonic (consistently rising or falling; need not be linear) relationship between variables.
+  Spearman's rho and Kendall's tau procedures use relatively few assumptions outside of random sampling of populations and a monotonic (consistently rising or falling; does not matter if linear or not) relationship between variables.
   Non-monotonic relationships can often be discerned by plotting one variable against the other.
 If a non-monotonic relationship is suggested, other methods should be used to characterize the association between the variables.

-Spearman's test amounts to taking a rank transformation of the data (for instance, substitute all the `ht` values with their ranks from smallest to largest; then do the same thing for the `wt` values), then conducting Pearson's test on the transformed data.
+Spearman's test amounts to taking a rank transformation of the data (for instance, substitute all the `ht` values with their ranks from smallest to largest; then do the same thing for the `wt` values), followed by Pearson's test on the transformed data.
 Kendall's tau test also ranks the data for each variable, but the theoretical approach and p-value calculation differs from Pearson's and Spearman's correlations.
 Nevertheless, the p-values returned by Kendall's tau